shenlab-sinai/ngsplot/example/README.txt

-This folder contains three toy samples for you to get a sense of the ngs.plot workflow.
+This folder contains four toy samples for you to get a sense of the ngs.plot workflow.
 User can also use these examples to check the completion of installation.